 The Community has an agreement with a multi-provider risk retention group (Caring Communities) for its professional medical liability insurance which commenced January 1, 2014.
 The risk retention group obtained reinsurance with another insurance company.
 As part of the agreement, the Community was required to invest \$94,208 in the group, which is included in investments - other on the consolidated balance sheets.
 The ownership percentage for the Community is less than 1%, therefore, the investment is carried on the cost basis.
-Total distributions received totaled \$176,733 for the year ended December 31, 2023 and are included in investments - other returns on the consolidated statement of operations and changes in net assets.
+Total distributions received totaled \$166,052 and \$176,733 for the years ended December 31, 2024 and 2023, respectively, and are included in investments - other returns on the consolidated statements of operations and changes in net assets.